 - 2000: Olympic Beach Volleyball Men's Gold medallists: Eric Fomoimoana & Dain Blanton (USA).
 The women's Beach Volleyball America (BVA) announces their inaugural season of play.

 - 2001: Christopher "Sinjin" Smith plays the final match of his impressive career, a 21-19 and 24-22 loss with George Roumain to Dax Holdren and Todd Rogers in the 4th round of the contender's bracket at the AVP Manhattan Beach Open.
 Sinjin retires as the leader in tournaments played with 416, 2nd in all-time victories with 139, and 4th in all-time winnings with over US$1.6 million earned.

 - 2002: Beach volleyball court dimensions reduced to 8m x 8m per side.

 - 2003: Karch Kiraly becomes the first player to earn US$3M in prize money and oldest player to win an AVP tournament at age 42 years, 9 months and 14 days.
 (You're never too old for volleyball!)

-- 2004: Kerri Walsh and Misty May Win the Women's Olympic Beach Volleyball Title
+- 2004: U.S. Women's team Kerri Walsh and Misty May Win the Gold medal in the Women's Olympic Beach Volleyball Title in Athens, Greece.

 - 2005: Olympic gold medalists Kerri Walsh and Misty May-Treanor win their second Association of Volleyball Professionals (AVP) Open women's title and the 2005 overall women's championship.